 There are two main types of LPAs:

-- Health and Welfare LPA: This type grants your attorney the authority to make decisions about your health and welfare, including medical treatment and living arrangements.
+- Health and Welfare LPA: This type grants your attorney the authority to make decisions about your health and personal welfare, including medical treatment, where you live, your daily care routine, and — if you specify — decisions about life-sustaining treatment.
+This LPA can only be used once you have lost mental capacity.

 Benefits of Establishing an LPA